The Moorcroft Team

 Kate Akers (MVetPhys) RAMP

 Kate says: "I am lucky enough to have been around horses all my life and have a keen interest in eventing.
 I have just completed my masters in Veterinary physiotherapy, following 4 years of university study I knew that equine rehabilitation was the path I wanted to take.
 I often find that the horses ridden work can be over looked but that is not the case here at Moorcroft and it is great to see horses being worked so correctly right from the start of their retraining as it has such a positive effect on the rehabilitation.
-I am very excited to work alongside the current physiotherapist, vet and the rest of the team at Moorcroft to gain invaluable industry experience whilst most importantly helping the horses.
+I am very excited to work alongside the vet and the rest of the team at Moorcroft to gain invaluable industry experience whilst most importantly helping the horses."